miqueleg/protonation-optimizer/README.md

-# Histidine Protonation State Optimizer
+# Protonation State Optimizer

-A quantum mechanics-based tool for determining optimal histidine protonation states in protein structures for molecular dynamics simulations.
+A quantum mechanics-based tool for determining optimal aminoacidic protonation states (focusing on Histidines) in protein structures for molecular dynamics simulations.

 ## Description